Cong's Narayanasamy rules out possibility of being Puducherry CM; says will work to strengthen party | Politics

 ''That situation will be created in Puducherry also, by the BJP, therefore, we are very much afraid that BJP will go through with this agenda in Puducherry,'' he said.

-People should vote keeping that in mind, the former Union minister added.
+People should vote to keep that in mind, the former Union minister added.

 Asked about the speculation surrounding him not contesting the assembly polls, Narayanasamy said, ''Our PCC chief (A V Subramanian) is contesting this election.
 There should be coordination in the campaign and among candidates, therefore, I myself told the high command that I will take care of election work.'' ''So, there is no question of leadership denying (me a ticket).
 I myself said I will campaign,'' asserted Narayanasamy, who has been the face of the party in the Union Territory since he became the Puducherry CM in 2016 till his government fell in February.